grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ```

 The `-i` option can possibly be added to actually inline all `#include "faust/xxx/yyy"` headers (all files starting with `faust`).
-Then you will have to write a `faust2xxx` script that will chain the Faust compilation step and the C++ compilation one.
-Look at scripts in the [tools/faust2appls]()folder for real examples.
+Then a `faust2xxx` script has to be written to chain the Faust compilation step and the C++ compilation one (and possibly others).
+Look at scripts in the [tools/faust2appls ]()folder for real examples.

 #### Adapting the generated DSP

-Developing the adapted C++ file may require *aggregating* the generated mydsp class (subclass of dsp base class defined in `faust/dsp/dsp.h` header) in your specific class, so you may have to write something like:
+Developing the adapted C++ file may require *aggregating* the generated `mydsp` class (subclass of dsp base class defined in `faust/dsp/dsp.h` header) in the specific class, so something like the following would have to be written:

 ```c++
 class my_class : public base_interface {